 - In French, chicken collage is known as poulet collagène.

 - Once we hit our 20s, our collagen levels begin to decline.
-As compared to those in their 20s, people in their 80s have around four times the amount of collagen breakdown.
+Compared to those in their 20s, people in their 80s have around four times the amount of collagen breakdown.

 How to Use